This post about eating healthily in grad school may contain affiliate links. For more information see disclosure at bottom of home page

 5. Incorporate fruits and veggies in every meal

 This is a no brainer.
 Fruits and vegetables are so important t and you need them to stay healthy.
 I incorporate a salad into my lunch each day and eat an orange or an apple.
 What’s good about fruit is, the more you eat them, the more you start to crave them.
 I find myself after about a week craving fruit more than anything sugary.
+Fruit is a great way to eat healthy in grad school.

 6. Buy a rice maker